-The drawing in Figure 1: connectors on the controller depicts all the controller connections, which are easily accessible on the left-side and right-side panels.
-As indicated in the drawing, connectors are identified by their unique designators (P1, P2, P3, P4 and P5).
+The drawing in Figure 1: connectors on the controller front panel depicts all the controller connections, which are easily accessible on the bottom side panel.
+As indicated in the drawing, connectors are identified by their unique designators (P1, P2, P3, P4, P5 and P6).

-Figure 1: connectors on the controller
+Figure 1: connectors on the controller front panel